 To report an incident contact SafeWork SA by calling 1800 777 209 - this line operates 24/7 - with on-call inspectors available after-hours.

-South Australia's work health and safety laws require a person conducting a business or undertaking (PCBUs) to notify SafeWork SA of any serious injuries or illnesses, dangerous incidents or deaths that occur at work immediately after becoming aware that it has occurred.
+South Australia's work health and safety laws require a person conducting a business or undertaking (PCBU) to notify SafeWork SA of certain serious injuries or illnesses, dangerous incidents or deaths that occur at work immediately after becoming aware that it has occurred.

 Incidents are notifiable if they arise out of the conduct of a business or undertaking and may relate to anyone at a workplace: a worker, contractor or member of the public.